barnettech/PythonJSFinalPRojectII/README.md

 and main.js, the primary javascript file with all of the JavaScript code for the project.
-The player.js file spawns and controls the main player of the game.  alien.js spawns and controls the aliens or asteroids the player is set on avoiding, because they will cause sudden death, and the end of the game.  three.min.js is the ThreeJS library, which allows us to create 3d graphics.
+The player.js file spawns and controls the main player of the game.  alien.js spawns and controls the aliens or asteroids the player is set on avoiding, because they will cause sudden death and the end of the game.  three.min.js is the ThreeJS library, which allows us to create 3d graphics.

 2.)
-In the templates directory within the retrogaming folder you'll find all the html templates for the project, registration forms are in the registration folder, base_generic.html is the basic layout html file, then you have the highscores.html showing highscores for the game. order_food_form.html is the template for ordering food.  signup.html is the registration form.  thankyou.html is the landing page for after checkout. menu.html shows the basic menu, without the ability to order from this page though.
+In the templates directory within the retrogaming folder you'll find all the html templates for the project, registration forms are in the registration folder, base_generic.html is the basic layout html file, then you have the highscores.html showing highscores for the game.  signup.html is the registration form.
+JSgame.html is the main template for the JavaScript game.
+The settings.py file has all the basic django settings, to wire things up.

-  Within the asteroids folder, you'll find the admin.py file which registers all the admin pages.  apps.py lists your app names, forms.py has registration form data.  models.py has database models setup there.
+3.)
+Within the asteroids folder, you'll find the admin.py file which registers all the admin pages.  apps.py lists your app names, forms.py has registration form data.  models.py has the database model for highscores setup there.
 The project did not ask for unit tests, but tests.py is where those would go.  urls.py has routing information and points to views.py for further definition of what is served up at each route.
 In views.py you have all your controller / application logic, which will then be